Red foxes in Australia: Ecological impacts

 The West Australian conservation department, CALM, estimates introduced predators are responsible for the extinction of ten native species in that state.
-Red foxes been directly implicated in the extinction and decline of populations of the family Potoroidae including the extinction of the desert rat-kangaroo.
+Red foxes have been directly implicated in the extinction and decline of populations of the family Potoroidae, including the extinction of the desert rat-kangaroo.

-The spread of the red fox population corresponds with declines in the distribution of several medium-sized ground-dwelling mammals, including brush-tailed bettongs, burrowing bettongs, rufous bettongs, bilbies, numbats, bridled nailtail wallabies and quokkas.
+The spread of the red fox population corresponds directly with the declining populations of several endemic terrestrial marsupials, including the brush-tailed, burrowing and rufous bettong, the Greater bilby, numbat, bridled nailtail wallaby and the quokka.
 Most of these species now only live in limited areas (such as islands) where red foxes are absent or rare.
-In 2016, researchers documented that some red foxes in Australia had learned to climb trees to look for baby koalas and other unsuspecting creatures such as gliders, dispelling the long-held belief that tree-dwelling creatures were safe from them.
+In 2016, researchers documented that some red foxes in Australia had learned to climb trees to look for birds, baby koalas (and other unsuspecting creatures, such as sugar gliders), dispelling the long-held belief that arboreal creatures were safe from them.

-On the contrary to above, some researchers argue that there could be benefits of feral foxes for suppressing the number of rats and rabbits or even feral cats, and eradication of foxes may harm native ecosystem indirectly.
+Alternatively, some researchers argue that there could be benefits with the presence of red foxes, primarily in suppressing the number of rodents, rabbits, and even feral cats in Australia, and eradication of foxes may harm native ecosystems inadvertently.

 Management and control

 Local eradication programs exist, although eradication has proven difficult due to the denning behaviour and nocturnal hunting, so the focus is on management with the introduction of state bounties.
-Within smaller fenced reserves, eradicating feral cats and foxes can allow the reintroduction of extirpated mammal species.
+Within smaller fenced reserves, eradicating feral cats and Red foxes can allow the reintroduction of extirpated mammal species.
 However, eradication can be very time-consuming and labour-intensive.
 At the Australian Wildlife Conservancy's Pilliga reserve, a red fox nicknamed Rambo evaded all attempts to trap, poison, or shoot him for four and a half years, delaying planned mammal reintroductions until the fox's presumed death in 2022.

 The main form of control is baits, typically containing 1080 poison.
 Fox hunting is legal in all states and they are typically shot with the aid of spotlighting at night or attracted using fox whistles during the day.
 The eyeshine signature (from the tapetum lucidum in the eye) of foxes, and body shape and silhouette are used to identify them.

 The reintroduction of competitive species has also been suggested as a method of control.
-Research by the CSIRO concluded that the presence of dingos not only decreases the presence of foxes but increases native fauna.
+Research by the CSIRO concluded that the presence of dingoes not only decreases the presence of foxes but increases native fauna.
 Chris Johnson of James Cook University and Euan Ritchie of Deakin University have advocated the reintroduction of Tasmanian devils to the mainland to perform a similar role, as evidenced by the past eradication of foxes from Tasmania, as well as to ensure the ongoing survival of that native species.